Neurogenic bladder dysfunction: Treatment

-Emptying the bladder with the use of a catheter is the most common strategy for managing urinary retention from neurogenic bladder.
-For most patients, this can be accomplished with intermittent catherization which involves no surgery or permanently attached appliances.
-Intermittent catheterization involves using straight catheters (which are usually disposable or single-use products) several times a day to empty the bladder.
-This can be done independently or with assistance.
-For people who are unable to use disposable straight catheters, a Foley catheter allows continuous drainage of urine into a sterile drainage bag that is worn by the patient, but such catheters are associated with higher rates of complications.

 Medications

-Oxybutynin is a common anti-cholinergic medication used to reduce bladder contractions by blocking M3 muscarinic receptors in the detrusor.
+The first-line therapy for most patients is an anticholinergic medication.
+These are used for patients with over-active bladder muscles, who have lost the ability to hold their urine in.
+Oxybutynin is a common anti-cholinergic medication used to reduce bladder contractions by blocking M3 muscarinic receptors in the detrusor muscle.
 Its use is limited by side effects such as dry mouth, constipation and decreased sweating.
+Patients must also be monitored for newly-developed difficulty emptying the bladder, which may result from excessive effects of the drug.
 Tolterodine is a longer acting anticholinergic that may have fewer side effects.

 For urinary retention, cholinergics (muscarinic agonists) like bethanechol can improve the squeezing ability of the bladder.
 Alpha blockers can also reduce outlet resistance and allow complete emptying if there is adequate bladder muscle function.